duarteocarmo/duarteocarmo.com/content/posts/113-amalia-small-models.md

   </object>
 </figure>

 Now, what's the takeaway?
 Not much.
-We always knew that Amalia was an okay model, but we never really wanted to compare it to big lab models.
-But I think it's still interesting to compare with much smaller models.
-And I think this finally has something to say about the power of reasoning.
-Test time scaling is actually effectively surprising in terms of how good of results it can achieve, although it's obviously not the most efficient and effective technique since you've been spending many more tokens.
-But still, I think this tells us something regarding what would be cool to achieve in the fureeat of Malia.
-Could he have a much smaller model that everyone could run on their own hardware but that also performed well in Portuguese?
-For the moment, that appears to be the Quen or LFM models.
-But it would be really nice to have an Amalia model that packs a punch, but it looks like in order for it to pack a punch, it needs to change some of the ways it's trained.
+We already knew that AMÁLIA was an okay model, and comparing it with models from big labs isn't really fair.
+But comparing it with much smaller models is still interesting.
+I think it says something about the power of reasoning.
+Test-time scaling can achieve surprisingly good results, although it's obviously not the most efficient technique when it spends so many more tokens.

+Still, I think this tells us what would be cool for the future of AMÁLIA.
+Could we have a much smaller model that everyone could run on their own hardware, but that still performs well in Portuguese?
+For now, Qwen and LFM appear to be the models closest to that.
+It would be really nice to have an AMÁLIA model that packs the same punch.
+To get there, though, it probably needs to change how it is trained.